 B.Tech in Computer Science & Artificial IntelligenceIncreasing access to computing power & explosion of digital data coupled with advances in AI are transforming every aspect of human life.
 The Computer Science & Artificial Intelligence program is not a traditional Computer Science degree, but combines a Computer Science core with machine learning, artificial intelligence, & human intelligence with a long term view that computing systems will be pervasive & that the interface of human & artificial intelligence will be a source of future grand challenges & opportunities for innovation.
-Application Deadline - Jun 20, 2021
+Round 3 Application Deadline - May 07, 2021

 What can you create?